Empirical Bayes When Estimation Precision Predicts Parameters: Theoretical results

 \item For \topm, \end{enumerate} \end{restatable}

-\Cref{thm:mserelevance} shows that the two decision problems \utilmax{} and \topm{} are easier than estimating the oracle Bayesian posterior means, in the sense that the regret of the latter dominates those of the former.
-As a result, our convergence rates from \cref{cor:maintext} also upper bound regret rates for these two decision problems, rendering the regret rates more immediately useful for policy problems.
-In particular, for $m/n \rateeq 1$, both regret rates \eqref{eq:utilmax_bound} and \eqref{eq:topm_regret_bound} are of the form $n^{-p/(2p+1)} (\log n)^{c} = o(1)$ under \cref{cor:maintext}.
-Thus, the performance of the empirical Bayes decision rule approximates that of the oracle with at least the rate $O(n^{-p/(2p+1)})$ up to log factors.
+\Cref{thm:mserelevance} shows a sense in which \cref{ex:utilmax,ex:topm} are easier than \cref{ex:mse}: The regret of the latter dominates those of the former.
+As a result, if we use \closenpmle{} under \eqref{eq:location_scale}, our convergence rates from \cref{cor:maintext} also upper bound regret rates for these two decision problems.
+In particular, for $m/n \to c \in (0,1)$, both regret rates \eqref{eq:utilmax_bound} and \eqref{eq:topm_regret_bound} are of the form $n^{-p/(2p+1)} (\log n)^{C} = o(1)$ under \cref{cor:maintext}.
+Thus, the performance of the empirical Bayes decision rule approximates that of the oracle at least as fast as $O(n^{-p/(2p+1)})$, up to log factors.

 \begin{rmksq}[Tightness of \cref{thm:mserelevance}]